-Figure 232322 shows the " butterfly " pattern of a bright face-on polarized disk.
+On Figure 23 is shown the " butterfly " pattern of a bright face-on polarized disk.
 Its SNR and orientation varies in time.
-This because of the departure, during the observation from the ideal (< 15° or > 75°) derotator position as it tracks the field, in H-band (as shown in Figure 222221).
-This effect was even stronger before the end of April 2015 when the half-wave-plate control law was changed.
+This because of the departure, during the observation from the ideal (< 15° or > 75°) derotator position as it tracks the field, in H-band (as shown in Figure 22).
+This effect was even stronger before the end of April 2015 when we changed the half-wave-plate control law.

-We recommend the following when using the DPI mode in ESO Period 96 :
+We recommend the following when using the DPI mode in P95 :